BiancaCLN/Forencics-CTF/Forencics Challenges/files/logs/windows_logs.md

 By manually removing the execution components and decoding each stage, the full chain can be reconstructed and the final payload/flag is recovered.

----

-# ✔ Additional Assistance

-I can generate:

-* A PDF report
-* A diagram of the 5-stage execution chain
-* IOC list
-* Clean decoded versions of each stage

-Just let me know!